MINDBEBOP logo MINDBEBOP Cognitive Reset Tools

 Planning

 Give thoughts a place to land — and a response.
 When a thought keeps repeating or circling in your head.
-Clarity: The thought is written down and reframed so it no longer keeps adding mental residue.
+Clarity: The thought is reframed so it no longer keeps adding mental residue.

 MindShoutOut icon MindShoutOut